zokioki/flatpickr-rails/README.md

 })
 ```

-See [flatpickr's docs](https://chmln.github.io/flatpickr/) for configuration and usage info.
+See [flatpickr's official docs](https://flatpickr.js.org/) for more configuration and usage details.

 ## License